tag. -->

 Al Minns Al David Minns

 Legendary and youngest swing dancer with the Whitey's Lindy Hoppers in the 1930's.
-Danced at the Savoy Ballroom in Harlem and Harvest Moon Ball New York (Sandra Pollard-Gibson and Minns #61 won the Ball in 1938.)
-He can be seen in the films "Cabin In The Sky," Hellzapoppin (with Wila Mae Ricker, third couple) as well as the 1961 "Dupont Show of the Week" (remade as: Chicago and All That Jazz) with Leon James doing the Charleston, Shimmy, Snake Hips, Lindy Hop etc.
+Danced at the Savoy Ballroom in Harlem and Harvest Moon Ball New York ( Sandra Pollard-Gibson and Minns #61 won the Ball in 1938.)
+He can be seen in the films " Cabin In The Sky," Hellzapoppin ( With Wila Mae Ricker, Third couple) as well as the 1961 "Dupont Show of the Week" ( Remade as: Chicago and All That Jazz) with Leon James doing the Charleston, Shimmy, Snake Hips, Lindy Hop etc.

-During the 1940s, Minns and Leon James (known as the Jazz Dancers) had a comedy act called "Moke and Poke" and even took their act to film.
+During the 1940's, Minns and Leon James ( Known as the Jazz Dancers) had a comedy act called "Moke and Poke" and even took their act to film.
 They also developed a novelty act in which they danced together.
 As a side note, Leon toured with the "Ink Spots" in the mid 1940s as Moke and "Poke" and Coke and "Poke." in the issue of "The Providence Journal - Sept, 12&14, 1945"

 addresses the Moke and Poke / Coke and Poke question.
 Listings for this team have varied during the year (c.1945.)
-Apparently, Leon (Poke) became ill in Dec/44 and Moke (Fletcher Rivers, not Al Minns) took on a new partner and continued with the same name.
-Poke (Leon James) was left "out in the cold" until Leon took on Harold
+Apparently, Leon (Poke) became ill in Dec./44 and then Moke ( Fletcher Rivers, not Al Minns) took on a new partner and continued without Minns using the same name.
+Poke (Leon James) was left "out in the cold" until Leon took on Harold Cromer and started performing as "Coke & Poke," but many continued to confuse the new name with the old "Moke & Poke."

 Al and Leon were approached by Johnny Carson to be part of the daily pre-show entertainment for his TV show.
 Very soon after, Leon had his first heart attack and plans were scrapped.
-Later Al was a guest on the show by himself (courtesy
+Later Al was a guest on the show by himself ( Courtesy

 of Mike Thibault